stevenkuski/stevenkuski.github.io/README.md

 This is my github page.

 Why is this not showing up on the website?

+I have a feeling there is a lag from the time i created my website to the time it is visible on the website, becuase i putzed around with it for half and hour and then all of a sudden it just worked.

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/stevenkuski/stevenkuski.github.io/edit/master/README.md) to maintain and preview the content for your website in Markdown files.